yash30201/cs-notes/OS/notes/process_concept.md

     }
 }
 ```
-This is zombie process because we are not managing the child process by storing its PIDs
+This is zombie process because we are not managing the child process by storing its PIDs.
+Its like creating objects and not assigning them to proper variable and since program is running and continuously in causing memory leak.